Ascodesmis nigricans: History and taxonomy

 Ascodesmis nigricans is firstly introduced in by Philippe Édouard Léon Van Tieghem in France in 1876 as a representative type species of genus Ascodesmis.
 The genus Ascodesmis belonged to discomycetes which is characterized by species contained disc-shaped ascocarps called apothecia.
 "Ascodesmis" was given as the genus name because of all the species that under it have a fruit body which only contained an exposed bundle of asci.
 The growth and development of Ascodesmis nigricans were further studied by van Tieghem.
-In 1905, Peter Claussen published a paper on Ascodesmis nigricans, giving a detailed description of the morphology of A. nigricans, but he mistakenly regarded this fungus as Boudiera, a new species of that genus.
+In 1905, Peter Clausen published a paper on Ascodesmis nigricans, giving a detailed description of the morphology of A. nigricans, but he mistakenly regarded this fungus as Boudiera, a new species of that genus.
 This error was corrected soon after the publication, by Fridiano Cavara an Italian botanist who had published his observation and record of A. nigricans grew on human feces.
 The etymology of the species epithet of A. nigricans refers to the Latin "nigricans", meaning black in color.